 Lebesgue measure is a theory that arose from the concept of a “real number line”.
-Mathematicians began to contemplate what it meant to refer to distances between points on such a line in case of sets of points that had rather involved definitions.
-But before we go into that, let’s talk about the concept of a “real number line”.
+Mathematicians began to contemplate what it meant to refer to distances between points on such a line in case of sets of points that had rather involved definitions, and came up with the concept of a “real number line”.

 But if you recognize that when you define a line where one end corresponds to 0 and the other end corresponds to 1, you are only defining a concept, not describing any actual thing, and that, since there is no limit to how many real numbers you can have between 0 and 1, then similarly, there is no limit to the number of points you can define on this line.
 But you never actually reach the state where the line is ‘filled’ with points.

 This is in direct opposition to the Platonist stance which insists that all the points on the line ‘exist’ simultaneously, thus constituting an entire continuous “real number line”.
 For more on Platonism see Platonism, The Myths of Platonism, Platonism’s Logical Blunder, Numbers, chairs and unicorns and the posts Moderate Platonism and Descartes’ Platonism.

 First, a couple of definitions: